LadislavSzolik/ladislav-site/data/posts/hello-world.md

 date: 2021-03-14
 ---

-This post was written using a minimalistic web app created by me.
+This post was written using a minimalistic web app I've created.

 This application does only one thing.
 Allows me, the author to write new blogs from any device without a complex setup.
 When I say complex setup I mean, crazy registrations or installing million dependencies.